koudyk/intro_git_github/2-in-class-tutorial/3_create-workflow-chart.md

 # Create your own workflow chart

-In the next two activities, you'll practice tracking and shareing your work and collaborating on a project.
+In the next two activities, you'll practice tracking and sharing your work and collaborating on a project.
 During those activities, you'll create your own flow chart showing which git commands move changes between which parts of a git project.

 ## Goals